AkashnilGTA/UtilityBot/README.md

 # Bot Website SRC Code

-This Bot Website is a cool script which is useful for you.
+This Bot Website is a cool website script which is useful for you.

 # You can use this on any hosting platform

-Check the example of this script: https://clockhms.netlify.app/
+Check the example of this script: https://utilitybot.netlify.app

 # How to set this up?
 You can use any hosting platform to set it up.